Loh-Oliver/SnakeGame2/README.md

 ## Description

 Train rush is a simple Android application, inspired by the original snake game, where players could control the train to collect passengers while avoiding crashing into walls or the train itself.
-To run on Android Studio, we target Android API level 33.
+To run on Android Studio, we target Android API level 34 (Minimum 33).
 Please configure the virtual simulator device to match this API.

 ## Controls
 |Control | Description |